awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 This document supports Linux, macOS, and Windows Server instances\.
 The document will perform the appropriate actions for each platform\.

 **Note**
-Patch Manager also supports the legacy SSM document **AWS\-ApplyPatchBaseline**\.
+Patch Manager also supports the legacy SSM document `AWS-ApplyPatchBaseline`\.
 However, this document supports patching on Windows instances only\.
-We encourage you to use **AWS\-RunPatchBaseline** instead because it supports patching on Linux, macOS, and Windows Server instances\.
-Version 2\.0\.834\.0 or later of SSM Agent is required in order to use the **AWS\-RunPatchBaseline** document\.
+We encourage you to use `AWS-RunPatchBaseline` instead because it supports patching on Linux, macOS, and Windows Server instances\.
+Version 2\.0\.834\.0 or later of SSM Agent is required in order to use the `AWS-RunPatchBaseline` document\.

 ------
 #### [ Windows ]

-On Windows Server instances, the **AWS\-RunPatchBaseline** document downloads and invokes a PowerShell module, which in turn downloads a snapshot of the patch baseline that applies to the instance\.
+On Windows Server instances, the `AWS-RunPatchBaseline` document downloads and invokes a PowerShell module, which in turn downloads a snapshot of the patch baseline that applies to the instance\.
 This patch baseline snapshot contains a list of approved patches that is compiled by querying the patch baseline against a Windows Server Update Services \(WSUS\) server\.
 This list is passed to the Windows Update API, which controls downloading and installing the approved patches as appropriate\.

 ------
 #### [ Linux ]

-On Linux instances, the **AWS\-RunPatchBaseline** document invokes a Python module, which in turn downloads a snapshot of the patch baseline that applies to the instance\.
+On Linux instances, the `AWS-RunPatchBaseline` document invokes a Python module, which in turn downloads a snapshot of the patch baseline that applies to the instance\.
 This patch baseline snapshot uses the defined rules and lists of approved and blocked patches to drive the appropriate package manager for each instance type:
 + Amazon Linux, Amazon Linux 2, CentOS, Oracle Linux, and RHEL 7 instances use YUM\.
 For YUM operations, Patch Manager requires `Python 2.6` or later\.
 + RHEL 8 instances use DNF\.
 For DNF operations, Patch Manager requires `Python 2` or `Python 3`\. \(Neither version is installed by default on RHEL 8\.
 You must install one or the other manually\.\)
 + Debian Server and Ubuntu Server instances use APT\.
 For APT operations, Patch Manager requires `Python 3`\.